tstack/lnav/docs/source/usage.rst

 Taking Notes
 ------------

-A few of the columns in the log tables can be updated on a row-by-row basis to allow you to take notes.
+As you are looking through logs, you might find that you want to leave some notes of your findings.  **lnav** can help here by saving information in the session without needing to modify the actual log files.
+Thus, when you re-open the files in lnav, the notes will be restored.
+The following types of information can be saved:

+:tags: Log messages can be tagged with the :ref:`:tag<tag>` command as a simple way to leave a descriptive mark.
+The tags attached to a message will be shown underneath the message.
+You can press :kbd:`u` and :kbd:`Shift` + :kbd:`u` to jump to the next/previous marked line.
+A regular search will also match tags.

+:comments: Free-form text can be attached to a log message with the :ref:`:comment<comment>` command.
+The comment will be shown underneath the message.
+If the text contains markdown syntax, it will be rendered to the best of the terminal's ability.
+  You can press :kbd:`u` and :kbd:`Shift` + :kbd:`u` to jump to the
+  next/previous marked line.
+A regular search will also match the comment text.

+:partitions: The log view can be partitioned to provide some context about where you are in a collection of logs.
+For example, in logs for a test run, partitions could be created with the name for each test.
+The current partition is shown in the breadcrumb bar and prefixed by the "⊑" symbol.
+You can select the partition breadcrumb to jump to another partition.
+Pressing :kbd:`{` and :kbd:`}` will jump to the next/previous partition.

+Accessing notes through the SQLite interface
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The note taking functionality in lnav can also be accessed through the log tables exposed through SQLite.
 The majority of the columns in a log table are read-only since they are backed by the log files themselves.
 However, the following columns can be changed by an :code:`UPDATE` statement:

 * **log_part** - The "partition" the log message belongs to.
 This column can also be changed by the :ref:`:partition-name<partition_name>` command.